← Back to blog

 • You have raised a seed round or are about to.
 Investors expect monthly reporting and a financial model.
 You have neither.

-• Your monthly burn is over £50K and you cannot quickly answer how long your cash lasts under three different scenarios.
+• Your monthly burn is significant and you cannot quickly answer how long your cash lasts under three different scenarios.

 • Your accountant produces year-end accounts but no one is doing forward-looking analysis.
 Decisions about hires, pricing, and product investment are made on instinct.

-• You are between £500K and £3M ARR, growing 50%+ year on year, and the financial picture is getting harder to hold in your head.
+• You are growing 50%+ year on year and the financial picture is getting harder to hold in your head.

 • Your gross margin looks too good or too bad, and you suspect costs are misclassified between cost of sales and operating expenses.